bjornakr/panda/README.md

 WORKING ON...
 -------------
-* DataCollections
-* Questionnaires
+* Need to figure out respondent roles
-* QuestionnaireEvents
+* Filters for tables
-* ...and the interaction between them